 The people in Lebanon are used to handling their affairs on their own.
 They wait in vain for external assistance or the intervention of government agencies.
 Major plans like the maintenance of water infrastructure often lie idle for years.
 In the meantime the grievances extend to further areas – including the environment, power supply and health system.
 The acceptance of many Syrian refugees made the situation even more difficult.
 So far, the international assistance focuses on informal refugee shelters in particular.
 Our project approach takes a different path and includes all affected people and all interest groups.
 Not only the municipalities but also the responsible authorities on the different administrative levels participate from the very beginning.

 Our project focuses equally on locals as well as on refugee families from Syria and therefor defuses the competitive situation which developed during the last years despite the hospitality toward asylum seekers.
 Delicate questions like the equitable access to water or the potential necessary rationing of expenses will be discussed with the project community.

 Donate for this project

-Improvement of water supply for Syrian refugees and local population in Northern Lebanon
+Improvement of water supply in northern Lebanon for Syrian refugees and their host population

-- Vindication of eleven local water supply systems
+Rehabilitation and extension of municipal water supply systems

-- Improvement of water supply and water-saving toilets in 36 schools
+Rehabilitation and improvement of water supply and sanitation in 30 schools

 - Federal Ministry for Economic and Cooperation and Development